growdigital/course/map/script.md

 # Characteristics

-A Backyard Forest (and a forest garden!)
+A Backyard Forest (and a forest garden!) have some key characteristics.
+First and foremost, they are sustainable: self-sustaining ecosystems that provide their own fertility and pest control.
+There’s no need to bring anything extra into your Backyard Forest.